mathiaspeters/raekna/CONTRIBUTING.md

 rustup update stable
 ```

-This project uses some unstable formatting options so you also need a nightly toolchain as well.
+This project uses some unstable formatting options so you also need a nightly toolchain.

 ```bash
 # Install if you don't already have a nightly toolchain